Perspicacity11/MakersWk7-JavascriptWebApps/contents/05_interacting_with_the_page.md

 The element `<div id="main-container"></div>` logged in the console is the value inside `this.mainContainerEl`.
-It represents the corresponding HTML element on the page — giving us a "handle" on that element.
+It represents the corresponding HTML element on the page — giving us a "reference" to that element.

 By manipulating this variable, we can now interact with the element that is displayed.
 We can change its content, its CSS style properties, clone it, or